okfn-brasil/HTML5-onlyContent/README.md

 &nbsp; *(under construction)*

 HTML with only content, definition and conversion tools.
+HTML5 simplified tag subset.

 ## Motivation ##

-Many online tools with a "HTML upload" interface, offline softwares with "document loading", input modules of [Content Management Systems](https://en.wikipedia.org/wiki/Content_management_system), of [Document Management Systems (DMSs and old EDMs)](https://en.wikipedia.org/wiki/Document_management_system)...
+Digtal content preservation repositories... and many online tools with a "HTML upload" interface, offline softwares with "document loading", input modules of [Content Management Systems](https://en.wikipedia.org/wiki/Content_management_system), of [Document Management Systems (DMSs and old EDMs)](https://en.wikipedia.org/wiki/Document_management_system)...
 They supposed that user is sending full-text content in a whole HTML document (only relevant content are into the tag `body`).
 This is  because HTML is the "lingua franca" and the best way to do *content-interchange*.

-So, in that context, HTML must be interpreted as "only content" (no text is about menus, sidebars, forms, Javascript, etc.).
-In that conetxt arises a HTML's DTD variant that can be named "SIMPLIFIED  HTML FOR NON-INTERACTIVE CONTENT", and for short, *HTML-OnlyContent*.
+So, in that context, HTML must be interpreted as "only content".
+In that conetxt arises an HTML's DTD variant that have no forms, no Javascript for animations or content-generation, no menus or sidebars,  etc.

+It is a simplified HTML for non-interactive content, the *HTML-OnlyContent*.

 ## The specification  ##